Azure/azure-powershell/src/ResourceManager/Automation/Commands.Automation/help/Get-AzAutomationDscCompilationJobOutput.md

 ## SYNTAX

 ```
-Get-AzureRmAutomationDscCompilationJobOutput [-Id] <Guid> [-Stream <CompilationJobStreamType>]
+Get-AzAutomationDscCompilationJobOutput [-Id] <Guid> [-Stream <CompilationJobStreamType>]
  [-StartTime <DateTimeOffset>] [-ResourceGroupName] <String> [-AutomationAccountName] <String>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmAutomationDscCompilationJobOutput** cmdlet gets the stream records of an APS Desired State Configuration (DSC) compilation job in Azure Automation.
+The **Get-AzAutomationDscCompilationJobOutput** cmdlet gets the stream records of an APS Desired State Configuration (DSC) compilation job in Azure Automation.

 ## EXAMPLES

 ### Example 1: Get the logs for a DSC compilation job
 ```
-PS C:\>$Jobs = Get-AzureRmAutomationDscCompilationJob -ResourceGroupName "ResourceGroup01" -AutomationAccountName "Contoso17"
+PS C:\>$Jobs = Get-AzAutomationDscCompilationJob -ResourceGroupName "ResourceGroup01" -AutomationAccountName "Contoso17"
-PS C:\> $Jobs[0] | Get-AzureRmAutomationDscCompilationJobOutput -Stream "Any"
+PS C:\> $Jobs[0] | Get-AzAutomationDscCompilationJobOutput -Stream "Any"
 ```

-The first command gets the compilation jobs in the Automation account named Contoso17 by using the Get-AzureRmAutomationDscCompilationJob cmdlet.
+The first command gets the compilation jobs in the Automation account named Contoso17 by using the Get-AzAutomationDscCompilationJob cmdlet.
 The command stores those objects in the $Jobs variable.
 The second command gets the compilation job output for any stream for the first member of the $Jobs array.